eamonnbell/g6602-hacks/README.md

 ===========
 Central repo for work done on G6602 Spring 2014 at Columbia

+## turtle_times.py

+Usage:

+python turtle_times.py somefile

+Where somefile is a textfile containing the body text of some news story.
+Watch as Frank turtle "interprets" the news.
+See code for implementation comments.

 ## monkey.py

 Naive infinite monkey implementation.
 Maximizes on cardinality of common substrings - don't know how good this is, it certainly won't achieve the target.